-- 1. Pre-clinical Classroom Instruction: The first 154/160 hours are devoted to classroom workshops where students learn design principles, technical information, and professional practices. - 2.
-Clinic Learning Experience: The remaining 1320 hours are spent in the clinic classroom area where practical experience is gained.
+1. Pre-clinical Classroom Instruction: These hours are devoted to classroom workshops, demonstration, and practical experience.
+You will learn nail principles, technical information, and professional practices.

+2. Clinic Classroom Learning Experience: The remaining hours are spent in the clinic classroom area, gaining practical experience.